kevinputnam/kevinputnam.github.io/_sources/index.md.txt

 - Support for Internationalization
 - Automated build and deployment

-I can help your team avoid uneccessary code maintenance and technical debt
+I can help your team avoid uneccessary code maintenance and technical debt.

 ```{toctree}